GPKnight/ColumbiaCybersecurityProjects/README.md

 The playbook implements the following tasks:

-- The first module within the [Install Elk](https://github.com/GPKnight/ColumbiaCybersecurityProjects/blob/main/Ansible/install-elk.yml) playbook installs Docker engine.
+- The first module within the [Install Elk](https://github.com/GPKnight/ColumbiaCybersecurityProjects/blob/main/Ansible/install-elk.yml) playbook pulls the Docker mod.
 (Note that according to the [Docker Documentation](https://docs.docker.com/engine/install/debian/) docker.io is an outdated version of Docker)

+- The second module in the playbook installs Python3, as Docker utilizes the scripting language.

+- The third module installs the Docker module allowing the engine to take docker-specific commands within the agent environment.

+- The third and fourth modules are redundant, one or the other may be hashed out.
+Both modules are methods of increasing the virtual memory to an amount suitable to run the elk container.

+- The fifth module downloads and installs the ELK stack container and specifies which ports to activate.
+In this case, 5601, 9200, 5044.
+All three ports are referenced in either the [Filebeat-config](https://github.com/GPKnight/ColumbiaCybersecurityProjects/blob/main/Ansible/filebeat-config.yml) or the [Metricbeat-config](https://github.com/GPKnight/ColumbiaCybersecurityProjects/blob/main/Ansible/metricbeat-config.yml) files.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.